Frequently Asked Questions for Contributors

-Crossposts from other blogs/sites
+Crossposts from other sites

-Q: Do you pay for original stories?
+Do you pay for original stories?

-A: Yes.
+Yes.
 The amount depends on the type of piece assigned and the level of work involved.
 Contact us for more info.

-Q: Anything you don’t publish?
+Anything you don’t publish?

-A: Product reviews, general culinary food trends, or straight up advocacy.
+Product/restaurant reviews, general culinary food trends, or straight up advocacy.
 We only occasionally publish international stories, and when we do they tend to have a pretty clear tie to the U.S.

-Q: Do I need to disclose conflicts of interest?
+Do I need to disclose conflicts of interest?

-Q: How do I work with the editors?
+How do I work with the editors?